warpstreamlabs/bento/website/blog/2019-08-20-write-a-benthos-plugin.md

 ## Run Your Plugin

-In order to execute your plugin with Benthos you need a config.
+In order to execute your plugin with Bento you need a config.
 Write the following to a file `config.yaml`:

 ```yaml
 pipeline: